 Teton River ALE Project

+This large family ranch is located on the southern edge of Choteau, Montana.
+The Rocky Mountain Front, where the eastern slopes of the Rocky Mountains meet the plains, is what the Blackfeet tribe calls “the backbone of the world.”
+It is the only area in the Lower 48 states where grizzly bears still roam the plains.
 There has been significant conservation of private land in the foothills of the mountains where this land protection project is located.
 The Teton River ALE is east of Highway 89 and about 20 miles from the mountains.
-As grizzly bears expand further onto the plains, they are increasingly traveling through the project area along the riparian corridors and this project will secure these valuable travel corridors for grizzlies and other wide-ranging wildlife species by protecting five miles of the Teton River and two miles of Spring Creek.
+As grizzly bears expand further onto the plains, they are increasingly traveling through the project area along the riparian corridors.
+This project will keep a large ranch intact and secure these valuable travel corridors for grizzlies and other wide-ranging wildlife species by protecting five miles of the Teton River and two miles of Spring Creek that see frequent grizzly bears.

 The protection of the Teton River property also benefits many other wildlife species.
 It is located near Freezeout Lake, an important stopover spot for tens of thousands of trumpeter swans and snow geese.
-Large numbers of eagles, geese and swans find food and security on the Fellows family ranch.
+Large numbers of eagles, geese, and swans find food and security on the Fellows family ranch.

-• Atira Conservation Contribution: $10,000
+- Atira Conservation Contribution: $10,000

 Fellow Ranch site map

-Teton River ALE project | Photo: Mitch Doherty, Vital Ground Foundation
+Teton River | Photo: Mitch Doherty

 Tundra swans at Freezeout Lake near the Teton River ALE Project | Photo: Chelsea Kloche